Thepuppetqueen57/NeoNoir/README.md

 # NoirOS

-NoirOS is a simple operating system written in assembly.
+NoirOS is a simple operating system written in C.

 ## Running the OS